Run your functions from a package file in Azure

 4. Select + Container to create a new Blob Storage container in your account.

-5. In the New container page, provide a Name (for example, "deployments"), make sure the Public access level is Private, and select Create.
+5. In the New container page, provide a Name (for example, deployments), ensure the Anonymous access level is Private, and then select Create.

 7. After the upload completes, choose your uploaded blob file, and copy the URL.
-You may need to generate a SAS URL if you aren't using an identity
+If you aren't using a managed identity, you might need to generate a SAS URL.

 8. Search for your function app or browse for it in the Function App page.

-9. In your function app, select Configurations under Settings.
+9. In your function app, expand Settings, and then select Environment variables.

-10. In the Application Settings tab, select New application setting
+10. In the App settings tab, select + Add.

-11. Enter the value WEBSITE_RUN_FROM_PACKAGE for the Name, and paste the URL of your package in Blob Storage as the Value.
+11. Enter the value WEBSITE_RUN_FROM_PACKAGE for the Name, and paste the URL of your package in Blob Storage for the Value.

-12. Select OK.
-Then select Save > Continue to save the setting and restart the app.
+12. Select Apply, and then select Apply and Confirm to save the setting and restart the function app.

-Now you can run your function in Azure to verify that deployment has succeeded using the deployment package .zip file.
+Now you can run your function in Azure to verify that deployment of the deployment package .zip file was successful.

 Fetch a package from Azure Blob Storage using a managed identity